 Every workout should include 5 things: warm up, cardio, resistance training, cool down, and flexibility training.
 So many people go to the gym without a plan and wonder why they are not seeing results.
 I have been a trainer foralmost 10 years now and never have I stepped into he gym for a client or for myself Keep these 5 things in mind w in mind when planning out your session and you will see the results you are after.
+Warm up:

 This one is obvious.
 However, there are studies that show warming up is not necessary for the body to start a workout.
 Even if that is true, a warm up gets your mind ready to push the body.
 After a day of sitting at a desk or a night of "okay" sleep, preparing the mind with a few minutes of gradually heart pumping walking, jogging, or cycling can really get you in the mood.
 Always start with a warm up even if you are going to be on the cardio machine for a while.
 Examples:

 - Treadmill jog, stationary bike, elliptical, row machine.

 Cardio is not a pseudonym for fat burn.
 It is a Greek term for "heart" and vascular means "related to blood vessels".
 So, when you do cardio, you are strengthening the heart and pushing blood through your vessels at a fast pace.
 This helps with circulation and allows the body to heal itself, aka grab fat and use it for energy!
 And you dont have to stay on this machine for an hour.
 Crank up the resistance, and crank up the speed.
 Examples: